nixmeer/alexa-findmyiphone/README.md

 free.
 See instructions to get one with your apache server.

 ## Instructions: Steps to do from the Scretch
 I'm running a Raspberry Pi as server, so everything in this instruction is related to raspbian (debian) stretch.
-You should try to keep the chronolocial order to avoid any mistakes or dependency problems.
+You should try to keep the chronological order to avoid any mistakes or dependency problems.
 1. Install Python 3.6.7
 ```
 sudo apt-get update -y